All Packages Class Hierarchy This Package Previous Next Index

 java.lang.Object | +----epp.Token

-class is the data type the lexical analyzer returns.
+Token class is the data type the lexical analyzer returns.

-class itself is an abstract class.
+The Token class itself is an abstract class.

-There are two subclasses of Token
+There are two subclasses of Token, which are

 All literal tokens (integer constans, string constants, etc.) are

-expressed with LiteralToken
+expressed with LiteralToken.

 All non-literal tokens (keywords such as class, if, while, symbols such